Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 needs / wants https://en.wikipedia.org/wiki/Need
 never-Ending Now: The structure of our social media feeds blinds us to history, as it causes us to live in an endless cycle of ephemeral content consumption.
-The structure of the Internet pulls people away from age-old wisdom. non-violence normalisation de la déviance https://macbidouille.com/news/2024/07/13/samedi-securite-la-normalisation-de-la-deviance-suite not for profit -- The dirty dozen myths https://www.linkedin.com/pulse/dirty-dozen-myths-profit-sector-jo-owen Occam’s Razor: If there are multiple explanations for why something happened and they are equally persuasive, assume the simplest one is true.
+The structure of the Internet pulls people away from age-old wisdom. non-violence science accepts ideas only when they fit into the then-current state of the science https://en.wikipedia.org/wiki/Stigler%27s_law_of_eponymy#Similar_concepts normalisation de la déviance https://macbidouille.com/news/2024/07/13/samedi-securite-la-normalisation-de-la-deviance-suite not for profit -- The dirty dozen myths https://www.linkedin.com/pulse/dirty-dozen-myths-profit-sector-jo-owen Occam’s Razor: If there are multiple explanations for why something happened and they are equally persuasive, assume the simplest one is true.
 In the search for truth, remove unnecessary assumptions.
 Trust the lowest-complexity answer.